shitingzhang/nhanes-health-analysis/README.md

 ## Research Question

-Which lifestyle and demographic factors are associated with self-reported functional movement difficulty in working-age U.S. adults (20–65)?
+Which demographic and health factors are associated with self-reported functional movement difficulty in working-age U.S. adults (20–65)?